 Meeting Title: TRUST BOARD

-Date: 27 February 2020 Agenda No. 4.3
+Date: 27 February 2020 No. 4.3

-Report Title: M10 Finance Report 2019/20 ' 1
+Report Title: M10 Finance Report 2019/20

 Lead Director/ Manager: Tom Shearer, Acting Chief Financial Officer

-Report Author: Michael Armour, Head of Finance - Reporting Michael Armour, Head of Finance - Reporting
+Report Author: Michael Armour, Head of Finance - Reporting

-Presented for: Update Update
+Presented for: Update

 Executive Summary: The Trust has reported a deficit to date in M10 of £39.8m which £3.4m adverse to the Pre-PSF/FRF/MRET plan.
 Within the position, income is favourable to plan by £6.9m, and expenditure is overspent by £10.3m.
 CIP performance to date is £33.2m which is £1.0m adverse to plan.

-The Trust has recognised £23.8m of PSF/FRF/MRET funding YTD to Month 10.
+The Trust has recognised £23.8m of PSF/FRF 10.
+MRET funding YTD to Month

 This leaves £3.3m of PSF/FRF not achieved as the Trust did not deliver the M10 YTD Pre-PSF/MRET/FRF plan.
 The Trust is currently unsure on whether this income will be received at present, although discussions with NHS Improvement are positive.

-The financial forecast submitted at M9 shows a variance to the Pre-PSF/FRF/MRET plan. an expected £9 .0m a dverse
+The financial forecast submitted at M9 shows an expected £9.0m adverse variance to the Pre-PSF/FRF/MRET plan.

-Recommendation: The Board is asked to note the Trust's financia I performance to M1 0.
+Recommendation: The Board is asked to note the Trust's financial performance to M10.

 Supports

 Trust Strategic Objective: Balance the books, invest in our future.

 CQC Theme: Well-Led

 Single Oversight Framework Theme: N/A

-Implications
+Implications -

 Risk: N/A

 Legal/Regulatory: N/A

 Resources: N/A

-Previously Considered by: Date N/A
+Previously Considered by: N/A Date N/A

 Appendices: N/A